Product description: MP6500 - 35V/2A stepper motor driver - with digital current control - assembled - Pololu 2969

 Power supply of the module

-Voltagefrom 2.5 V to 5 V is required to supply the logic part of the module, which must be connected to the Sleeppin.The motor supply voltage from 4.5 V to 35 V is applied to the VMOTpin.
+For supplying the logic part of the module a voltage in the range of 2.5 V to 5 V is required, which should be connected to the Sleeppin.The motor supply voltage from 4.5 V to 35 V is applied to the VMOTpin.
 The circuit can be used to control motors with a nominal voltage lower than the required 4.5 V. For this purpose, the maximum current consumption must be limited so as not to exceed the allowable motor current.
 For example, for a motor with a resistance of 5 Ω per coil and a current consumption of 1 A, the nominal supply voltage is 5 V. When supplied with 12 V, the current should be limited so that it does not exceed 1 A.

 Connecting and disconnecting the motor while the controller is on can damage the system.

 The step size is selected using MS1, MS2 inputs.
 The possible settings are shown in the table below.
 The MS1 and MS2 inputs have an internal pull-down resistor (500 kΩ).

 One pulse on the STEP pin causes one step of the motor in the direction selected by giving the corresponding logic state to the DIR pin.
 If the motor is to spin in one direction only, the DIR pin can be left disconnected.

 The chip has two different inputs to control the power supply: SLEEP and ENBL their description can be found in the documentation.
 Note that the controller pulls both of these pins through internal 500 kΩ pull-down resistors.
 The default SLEEP state prevents the motor from running, a high state must be applied to it (it can be connected directly to a 2.5 to 5 V logic supply or it can be controlled by connecting to a digital MCU output).
 The default state of ENBL is controller on, it can be disconnected.